Kendall Francois' house

 Francois, who was nicknamed "The Poughkeepsie Killer", murdered eight women between 1996 and 1998.

-According to police reports, the inside of the house smelled putrid because the rooms and hallways were filled with garbage.
+Police reports indicate that the inside of the house smelled putrid because the rooms and hallways were filled with garbage.
 Empty bottles, food, piles of clothes, old newspapers, and broken furniture were strewn everywhere.
 The cabinets, sinks, and closets were also filled with junk.

 During legal proceedings, Francois's lawyer told the court that his client had HIV.